 The original name of the project was called “BitcoinHEX.”
 Remember in the previous article how I stated that usually crypto scammers seek to exploit name recognition and legitimacy by using another crypto’s name?
 Hex has absolutely nothing to do with Bitcoin, since it is built on the Ethereum network.
 But people have probably heard of Bitcoin so he wanted to give the allure to newbies that it was somehow related.

 No scam would be complete without advertising how rich people are getting along with some Lambo shilling.
 In addition to a bunch of exotic cars purportedly paid for with Hex winnings, there is a whole cache of items on the webpage.
 Clearly this is a marketing technique to bring in buyers want to get rich quick.

 Instant User Base

 To get it started with an instant user base, Richard Schueler offered free Hex tokens to anyone who had Bitcoin by a deadline and then submitted a claim to the website.
 As I also mentioned in my previous article, it’s much easier to grow a community when you instantly mint thousands of people who didn’t have do actually commit any new money to be a part of it.
-And since those Hex tokens were minted out of thin air, it didn’t actually cost him anything to give them out.
+And since those Hex tokens were minted out of thin air and locked for a year, it didn’t actually cost him anything to give them out.

 Shortly after launch he could claim that thousands of people have staked Hex in his “certificates of deposit” even though they didn’t put a dime into them.
 People are herd animals and feel more comfortable if there are lots of other people already involved in a product.